A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Illustrative Examples

 In the numerical results (Section~\ref{sec:numerical}), we evaluate the theoretical framework for the case of $K=2$, $L=2$ in order to examine its behavior compared to obtained numerical results from simulations.

-\subsection{Example of $L\rightarrow\infty$ buffer size and $P\rightarrow\infty$ transmission power}
+\subsection{Example of buffer size $L\rightarrow\infty$ and transmission power $P\rightarrow\infty$}

 The asymptotic analysis yields interesting results due to the nature of the problem.
-In \cite{KRICHAR} it was shown that as the buffer size approaches infinity, the states where no full or empty relays exist are dominant\footnote{By dominant we mean the states for which the probability of being at that state, when steady state is reached, is greater than zero.}. \begin{remark} In the proposed scheme, we consider $K(K-1)$ possible relay pairs for transmission and reception in a successive way.
-When we are in a dominant state, each pair provides one possible transition to another state.
-Thus, the successive transmissions contribute $K(K-1)$ transitions.
-Moreover, we have the possibility of single link transmissions.
-A single link transmission can be either a transmission in a source-relay link or in relay-destination link.
-As a result, in a dominant state each relay offers 2 possible transitions and in total $K$ relays offer $2K$ transitions.
-In conclusion, in a dominant state the whole set of transitions is equal to $K(K-1)+2K=K(K+1)$. \end{remark}
+In \cite{KRICHAR} it was shown that as the buffer size approaches infinity, the states where no full or empty relays exist are dominant\footnote{By dominant we mean the states for which the probability of being at that state, when steady state is reached, is greater than zero.}.
+As described in Remark \ref{remark:exp} of Section~\ref{sec:outageA}, the outage probability of the network is exponentially distributed and is written analytically as

-From Remark \ref{remark:1}, the total number of transitions, denoted as $N_{i}$ in Section~\ref{sec:outageA}, is equal to $K(K+1)$ when we are in a dominant state.
-Among them, single link transitions, denoted as $n_{i}$ in Section~\ref{sec:outageA}, are equal to $2K$ so ${D_{{\rm{ns}}}} = 2K$.
-At the same time, successive transitions, denoted as $N_{i}-n_{i}$ in Section V.A, are equal to $K(K-1)$ possible ways of leaving the state; thus, ${D_{{\rm{s}}}} = K(K-1)$.
-Therefore, based on equation \eqref{eq:single_out}, the outage probability becomes